electricbookworks/online-kramdown/README.md

 git push heroku master
 ```

-And the app will be ready to go!
+And the app will be ready to go.